IOTechSystems/xrt-examples/AzureSphere/docs/windows-build.md

     * Select the VSCode CMake view in the Activity Bar (left most column).
     * Click the "Build" button in the Status Bar (bottom of window).

+11. Deploy and Debug the application.

+    * Select the VSCode Run and Debug view in the Activity Bar (left most column).
+    * Press F5.
+The application will be downloaded to your Azure Sphere board and the application started under control of the debugger.